Generic Name: Methamphetamine hydrochloride

-Manifestations of acute overdosage with Methamphetamine include restlessness, tremor, hyperreflexia, rapid respiration, confusion, assaultiveness, hallucinations, panic states, hyperpyrexia, and rhabdomyolysis.
-Fatigue and depression usually follow the central stimulation.
+Manifestations of amphetamine overdose include restlessness, tremor, hyperreflexia, rapid respiration, confusion, assaultiveness, hallucinations, panic states, hyperpyrexia, and rhabdomyolysis.
+Fatigue and depression usually follow the central nervous system stimulation.
+Serotonin syndrome has also been reported.
 Cardiovascular effects include arrhythmias, hypertension or hypotension, and circulatory collapse.
 Gastrointestinal symptoms include nausea, vomiting, diarrhea, and abdominal cramps.
-Fatal poisoning usually terminates in convulsions and coma.
+Fatal poisoning is usually preceded by convulsions and coma.

 Methamphetamine Dosage and Administration

 Methamphetamine hydrochloride tablets are given orally.

 Methamphetamine should be administered at the lowest effective dosage, and dosage should be individually adjusted.
 Late evening medication should be avoided because of the resulting insomnia.